ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 See {{BCP178}} for a discussion about the danger of experimental keys leaking out to general production and why that MUST be prevented.

+## Optionally Critical

+For the format defined here, suffix tags are always *optional*: They can be added or left out as desired by the generator of the string in Internet Date/Time Format.
+(An application might require the presence of specific suffix tags, though.)

+Without further indication, they are also *elective*: Even if included in the Internet Date/Time Format string, the recipient is free to ignore the suffix tag.
+Reasons might include that the recipient does not implement (or know about) the specific suffix key, or that it does recognize the key but cannot act on the value provided.

+A suffix tag may also indicate that it is *critical*: The recipient is advised that it MUST not act on the Internet Date/Time Format string unless it can process the suffix tag as specified.
+A critical suffix tag is indicated by following its opening bracket with an exclamation mark (see `critical-flag` in {{abnf}}).

+A string such as:

+    2022-07-08T00:14:07Z[Europe/Paris]

+is internally inconsistent, as Europe/Paris does not use a time zone offset of 0.
+The time zone hint given is elective, though, so the recipient is not required to act on the inconsistency; it can treat the Internet Date/Time Format string as if it were:

+    2022-07-08T00:14:07Z

+Similar with:

+    2022-07-08T00:14:07Z[knort=blargel]

+However,

+    2022-07-08T00:14:07Z[!Europe/Paris]
+    2022-07-08T00:14:07Z[!knort=blargel]

+both have an internal inconsistency or an unrecognized suffix key/value, so a recipient needs to treat the Internet Date/Time Format string as erroneous.

+Note that this does not mean that an application is disallowed to perform additional processing on elective suffix tags, e.g., asking the user how to resolve the inconsistency.
+It means it is not required to do so with elective suffix tags, but is required to reject or perform some other error handling when encountering inconsistent or unrecognized suffix tags marked as critical.

 # Syntax Extensions to RFC 3339 {#extended-format}

 ## ABNF